 We are a preservation breeder of the Eurasier dog breed, located near Victoria, British Columbia, Canada.
 We adhere to the traditional Eurasier Way of breeding and raising puppies, meaning our dogs are companions first and foremost, and our puppies are whelped and raised as members of our family.
+We constantly strive to do our best for our dogs, our breeding program and for the Eurasier breed as a whole.
 We are members of the Eurasier Club of Canada and the Canadian Kennel Club.
-We occassionally have Eurasier puppies available.
+We occasionally have Eurasier puppies available.

 Our main goal is to produce healthy, loving family companions, with the typical Eurasier temperament and appearance.
 To achieve this, all our breeding dogs are thoroughly health tested for the most common health issues that can arise in the breed.
 Our adults successfully compete in conformation dog shows to evaluate conformation and structure, as well as a variety of performance sports (obedience, agility etc.) to prove their wonderful natures.
 Our puppies are raised using both the Puppy Culture program, as well as AviDog Transformational Puppy Rearing, and they are evaluated for conformation and temperament before going to their new homes.
 Learn more About Us, Our Philosophy and Our Dogs.
 If you are interested in this breed, there is plenty of info about the Eurasier on our site.